Top Kid-Friendly Wineries in Southern California

 And, if you’re looking for even more fun winery outings, check out these awesome wineries in Valle de Guadalupe!

 Wilson Creek is one of Temecula’s most well-known and welcoming wineries, especially for families.
-The sprawling property has plenty of outdoor space to explore and even a play structure for kids to play on.
+The sprawling property has plenty of outdoor space to explore and even a play structure where kids can play freely and safely.
+In addition to the play structure, families will find board games and outdoor games like giant Jenga and cornhole available, keeping kids entertained while parents enjoy wine tasting.
 It’s known for its casual, friendly atmosphere and is definitely one of the most kid-friendly wineries in the area.

-2. Peltzer Winery – Temecula Valley: One of the best kid-friendly wineries during the holiday season
+2. Peltzer Winery – Temecula Valley: One of the best kid-friendly wineries with farm animals during the holiday season

 3. Bernardo Winery – San Diego (Rancho Bernardo)